PNC Financial Services

 The company also provides financial services such as asset management, wealth management, estate planning, loan servicing, and information processing.
 PNC is one of the largest Small Business Administration lenders and one of the largest credit card issuers.
 It also provides asset-based lending to private equity firms and middle market companies.
 PNC operates one of the largest treasury management businesses and the second largest lead arranger of asset-based loan syndications in the United States.
 Harris Williams & Co., a subsidiary of the company, is one of the country's largest mergers and acquisitions advisory firms for middle-market companies.
-Midland Loan Services, a division of PNC Real Estate based in Overland Park, Kansas and founded in 1991, is ranked by Mortgage Bankers Association as the 2nd largest master and primary servicer of commercial bank and savings institution loans.
+Midland Loan Services, a division of PNC Real Estate based in Overland Park, Kansas and founded in 1991, is ranked by Mortgage Bankers Association as the second largest master and primary servicer of commercial bank and savings institution loans.

-The name "PNC" is derived from the initials of both of the bank's two predecessor companies: Pittsburgh National Corporation and Provident National Corporation, which merged in 1983.
-PNC Mortgage (formerly National City Mortgage) is credited with funding the first mortgage in the United States and has offices across the country.

 History

-PNC Financial Services traces its history to the Pittsburgh Trust and Savings Company which was founded in Pittsburgh on April 10, 1845.
+PNC Financial Services traces its history to the Pittsburgh Trust and Savings Company which was founded in Pittsburgh, Pennsylvania, on April 10, 1845.

 Due to the long recovery from the Great Fire of Pittsburgh, Pittsburgh Trust and Savings was not fully operational until January 28, 1852.
 It originally opened offices at Liberty Avenue and 12th Street.
 The bank was renamed The Pittsburgh Trust Company in 1853.
-In 1858, the company located its corporate offices to the corner of Fifth Avenue and Wood Street in Pittsburgh, where they remain to this day.
+In 1858, the company relocated its corporate offices to the corner of Fifth Avenue and Wood Street in Pittsburgh, where they remain to this day.
 The bank changed its name to First National Bank of Pittsburgh in 1863 after it became the first bank in the country to apply for a national charter as part of that year's National Banking Act.
 It received the 48th charter on August 5, 1863, with other later banks receiving charters sooner due to paperwork problems and the fact that the bank was already in business.

-In 1946, First National merged with Peoples-Pittsburgh Trust Company, with whom it had worked closely since the 1930s, to form Peoples First National Bank & Trust.
+In 1946, First National merged with Peoples-Pittsburgh Trust Company – with whom it had worked closely since the 1930s – to form Peoples First National Bank & Trust.
 In 1959, Peoples First merged with Fidelity Trust Company to form Pittsburgh National Bank.
 At this time, the bank adopted the first version of its present logo – a stylized triangle representing the city's Golden Triangle.
-In 1969, the bank reorganized as a holding company, Pittsburgh National Corporation.

 Another branch of the current bank, the Philadelphia-based Provident National Corporation, dates back to 1865.